-In order to use It\^o calculus to obtain the explicit form of the Girsanov density $D_t $ as a $\Q^{T}-{\cal G}_t$ martingale, and then deduce the Doob-Meyer decomposition of the submartingale $U\left(D_t\right)$, we will assume that the Markov processes $(X^{Q}_{T-t},t\leq T)$ and $(X^{P}_{T-t},t\leq T)$ are again diffusion processes.
-Conditions ensuring this fact have been studied in the aforementioned paper \cite{Foll}, and in Hausmann and Pardoux \cite{HP}, Pardoux \cite{Pa} and Millet {\it et. al} \cite{MNS} among others, who in particular provide the semimartingale decomposition of $(X^{Q}_{T-t},t\leq T)$ in its filtration, for suitable $Q_0$.
+In order to use It\^o calculus to obtain the explicit form of the Girsanov density $D_t $ as a $\Q^{T}-{\cal G}_t$ martingale, and then deduce the Doob-Meyer decomposition of the submartingale $U\left(D_t\right)$, we will assume that the Markov processes $(X^{Q}_{T-t},t\leq T)$ and $(X^{P}_{T-t},t\leq T)$ are diffusion processes as well.
+Conditions ensuring this fact have been studied in F\"ollmer \cite{Foll}, in Hausmann and Pardoux \cite{HP}, in Pardoux \cite{Pa} and in Millet {\it et. al} \cite{MNS} among others, who in particular provide the semimartingale decomposition of $(X^{Q}_{T-t},t\leq T)$ in its filtration.
 We recall in Theorem \ref{TRMNS} below the general results in \cite{MNS} in a slightly more restrictive setting.
 The following conditions are needed:

 \begin{itemize} \item[$H1)$] For each $T>0$, $\sup_{t\in[0,T]}(|b(t,0)|+|\sigma(t,0)|)<+\infty$ and for every $A>0$ there is a constant $K_{T,A}>0$ such that

 where $\sigma_{\bullet i}$ denotes the $i$-th column of the matrix $\sigma$ and $B(0,A)$ is the ball of radius $A>0$ centered at the origin in $\R^d$.
 Moreover, \begin{itemize} \item[$H1)'$] the constants $K_{T,A}$ do not depend on $A$, or \item[$H1)''$] for each $s\geq 0$, equation \eqref{difft} starting at time $s$ is strictly conservative, and for any bounded open set $D\subset \R^d$, where $B_{s,t}(x)=\left[\sum_{i,k=1}^d \partial_i b_k((t,X_{s,t}(x))^2\right]^{\frac{1}{2}}, \ A_{s,t}^j(x)=\left[\sum_{i,k=1}^d \partial_i \sigma_{kj}(t,X_{s,t}(x))^2\right]^{\frac{1}{2}}$ and $X_{s,t}(x)$ denotes the solution to \eqref{difft} starting from $x$ at time $s<t$. \end{itemize}